SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 2. Running it as an **executable**, downloading released jar from [Releases](https://github.com/SasanLabs/VulnerableApp/releases) and run the application by executing following command `java -jar  VulnerableApp-1.0.0.jar`
 3. Running it by **Building manually**, as VulnerableApp is a spring boot based application so for starting this application you need to import this project in IDE like eclipse or intellij.
 IDE should have buildship/gradle plugin.
 As this project is developed in eclipse so eclipse is recommended IDE for now.
 After importing the project, run the app and it should start a server and try to go to `http://<base-url>:9090` , for eg: `http://localhost:9090` url and a User Interface will guide you to next steps.
+4. Running it in newer User Interface, Visit [Owasp VulnerableApp-facade UI](https://github.com/SasanLabs/VulnerableApp-facade).
+VulnerableApp-Facade by default is integrated with Owasp VulnerableApp.

 **As we are moving towards the goal of Distributed Vulnerable Application so if you are downloading latest code or you are accessing unreleased docker image please use following url `http://<base-url>:9090/VulnerableApp`**